amitTubul/networksproj/README.md

-Certainly!
-Here’s a more detailed README with running explanations ready to be copied into a `README.md` file:
+Here's an updated README with information from the PDF:

 ---

 # Networks Project

-This repository contains the code for the Networks Project, developed as part of the Computer Science and Mathematics program.
-The project demonstrates [insert project purpose here, e.g., "a simulation of a peer-to-peer network protocol" or "a client-server communication model using sockets"].
+This project demonstrates the implementation of a networking protocol that uses both TCP and a reliable version of UDP (RUDP), along with DHCP and DNS servers to manage client-server communication.

 ## Table of Contents